Rank 2 local systems and abelian varieties: Lefschetz Theorems I

 is infinite, see the text after \cite[page 59, 9.4.16]{li1998moduli}.
-Suppose there exists a line $H\subset\mathbb{P}^{2}$, an automorphism $\phi$ of $\mathbb{P}^{2}$ that fixes $H$ pointwise, and a point $p\in\mathbb{P}^{2}\backslash H$ with the fibers $A_{p}$ and $A_{\phi^{-1}(p)}$ non-isomorphic as unpolarized abelian threefolds.
-Let $B:=\phi^{*}A$, a new family of abelian threefolds over $\mathbb{P}^{2}$.
-Then $A|_{H}\cong B|_{H}$ but $A\ncong B$ as abelian schemes over $\mathbb{P}^{2}$.
+Suppose there exists a line $H\subset\PP^2$, an automorphism $\phi$ of $\PP^2$ that fixes $H$ pointwise, and a point $p\in\PP^2\backslash H$ with the fibers $A_{p}$ and $A_{\phi^{-1}(p)}$ non-isomorphic as unpolarized abelian threefolds.
+Let $B:=\phi^{*}A$, a new family of abelian threefolds over $\PP^2$.
+Then $A|_{H}\cong B|_{H}$ but $A\ncong B$ as abelian schemes over $\PP^2$.

 We now explain why we can always find such a triple $(H,\phi,p)$.
-It suffices to find two points $p,q\in\mathbb{P}^{2}$ such that $A_{p}\ncong A_{q}$; we can then of course find an automorphism that sends $p$ to $q$ and fixes a line.
-For fixed $g\geq2$, a theorem of Deligne implies that there is only one isomorphism class of superspecial abelian variety of dimension $g$ over $\mathbb{F}$ \cite[Theorem 3.5]{shioda1979supersingular}.
-Now, any abelian variety has finitely many polarizations of any fixed degree \cite[Theorem 1.1]{narasimhan1981polarisations}; therefore we can find $p,q\in\mathbb{P}^{2}(\mathbb{F})$ such that $A_{p}$ is superspecial and $A_{q}$ is not, as desired. \end{example}
+It suffices to find two points $p,q\in\PP^{2}$ such that $A_{p}\ncong A_{q}$; we can then of course find an automorphism that sends $p$ to $q$ and fixes a line.
+If $B/k$ is an abelian variety over a field, then there are only finitely many isomorphism classes of pairs $(B,\lambda)$, where $\lambda\colon B\rightarrow B^t$ is a principal polarization \cite[Theorem 1.1]{narasimhan1981polarisations}.
+(As usual, an isomorphism $\lambda\colon B\rightarrow B^t$ is called a principal polarization if there exists an ample line bundle $L$ on $B_{\bar k}$ such that the map $\lambda\colon B_{\bar k}\rightarrow B_{\bar k}^t:=Pic^0(B_{\bar k})$ is the same as the map induced by This map only depends on the N\'eron-Severi class of $L$.)
+Moreover, the image of the map in Equation \ref{equation:p2_supersingular} is infinite.
+Therefore we can find $p,q\in\PP^2(\FF)$ such that $A_{p}$ is not isomorphic to $A_{q}$ as \emph{unpolarized} abelian varieties. \end{example}

-The primary application of \ref{Lemma:lefschetz_hom_BT} is to show that certain quasi-polarizations lift. \begin{cor} Let $X/k$ be a smooth projective variety over a field $k$ of characteristic $p$ with $\dim X\geq2$, let $U\subset X$ be a Zariski open subset with complement of codimension at least 2, and let $D\subset U$ be a smooth, very ample divisor in $X$.
-Let $\mathcal{G}_{U}$ be a BT group on $U$.
+The primary application of \ref{Lemma:lefschetz_hom_BT} is to show that certain quasi-polarizations lift. \begin{cor} Let $X/k$ be a smooth projective variety over a field $k$ of characteristic $p$ with $\dim X\geq2$, let $U\subset X$ be a Zariski open subset, and let $C\subset U$ be a smooth complete curve that is the complete intersection of smooth ample divisors of $X$.
+Let $\calG_{U}$ be a BT group on $U$.
 Then the natural map

-is injective and moreover for any $\phi_{D}\in QPol(\mathcal{G}{}_{D})$, there exists $n\geq0$ such that $p^{n}\phi_{D}$ is the in the image of the above map. \end{cor}
+is injective and moreover for any $\phi_{C}\in QPol(\calG_C)$, there exists $n\geq0$ such that $p^{n}\phi_{C}$ is the in the image of the above map. \end{cor}

 \begin{proof} We have a commutative square